-Various mishaps at a police station in an English Hamlet.
+Various mishaps at a police station in an English town.
 The main character is the anachronistic, yet charming and funny Inspector Fowler.
-CID foil to Fowler, Inspector Grim is a bumbling, seething idiot!
+CID foil to Fowler, Inspector Grim is a bumbling, seething idiot.

 8 of 8 people found this review helpful.

 Was this review helpful to you?